Disability, Diversity and Inclusive Education in Haiti Learning, Exclusion and Educational Relationships in the Context of Crises

 Chapters 1, 3, 7, and 8 of this book are available for free in PDF format as Open Access from the individual product page at www.routledge.com.
 They have been made available under a Creative Commons Attribution-Non Commercial-No Derivatives 4.0 license.

-Introduction Part 1: Theoretical and historical background 1.
-The challenges of expansion and democratization of education.
-An historical essay on school exclusion in Haiti 2.
-Francophone, Anglophone and Creolophone research on inclusive education in Haiti.
-A review of multilingual literature Part 2: Social representations and their interiorization at school 3.
+Introduction: a sketch of the context Part I: Theoretical and historical background 1.
+The challenges of expansion and democratization of education: a historical look at school exclusion in Haiti 2.
+Research in French, English and Creole on inclusive education in Haiti: a review of multilingual literature Part II: Social representations and their interiorization at school 3.
 Representation of children with disabilities and cognitive justice in Haiti 4.
-Perception and social experience of disability in schools.
-Ethnographic survey in a school in the South department in Haiti Part 3: Academic failure between learning disorders and linguistics disability 5.
-Language disorders, learning process, and students in situation of academic failure 6.
-Bilingualism, teaching language and « Linguistics disability" Part 4: Dealing with dyslateralization, deaf, hard-hearing and autism at school 7.
-Left-handedness attempts at dyslateralization, duress and performance in reading and writing.
-Study conducted with a group of students in Western and Southern Haiti 8.
-Learning of written language: A study focused on a group of deaf and hard-of-hearing students in Haiti 9.
+Perception and social experience of disability in schools: ethnographic survey in a school in the South department in Haiti Part III: Academic failure between learning disorders and linguistics disability 5.
+Language troubles, the learning process, and students set up to fail 6.
+Bilingualism, language of instruction, and "language disability" Part IV: Dealing with dyslateralization, deaf, hard-hearing, and autism at school 7.
+Left-handedness attempts at dyslateralization, duress, and performance in reading and writing 8.
+Learning of written language: a study focused on a group of deaf and hard-of-hearing students in Haiti 9.
 Summary